 “As a humanistic therapist, I will work with you to create a therapeutic environment that facilitates growth towards your full life potential, through developing a professional relationship that is also genuinely human.
 We are social animals, and relationships (with family, friends, partners and with ourselves) shape our lives and impact our mental health.
 Through paying attention to, and sharing our experience of each other as client and therapist, clients may learn much about how they relate to others (and to themselves), and safely experiment with new ways of relating.

 “Therapy involves much more than just talking and thinking.
-Thinking is just one aspect of our experience, and research reveals that emotions and feelings are also crucial to our life choices.
+Thinking is just one aspect of our experience, and research reveals that emotions /feelings - and how these are experienced in the body - are also crucial to our life choices.
 Because emotions are valuable information about what is really going on in our lives, I seek to support clients safely to experience and manage their own emotions, rather than avoiding, repressing or being overwhelmed by them.
 This can lead to understanding, significant change, or acceptance”.

 Andrew’s first degree was in music and he worked as a producer in the performing arts sector for over a decade (theatre, classical music, opera, dance).